PanzerKunst/hoffice/design/Concept.markdown

 # Index page

-The index page has a full-width picture with a color processing à la Agigen.
+The index page has a full-width picture with a color processing Ã  la [Agigen](http://www.agigen.se).
 "Hoffice" is written in the middle of that image, in white.
-At the top right of this picture, is a hamburger menu button, which when clicked displays a full-screen menu à la Agigen.
+At the top right of this picture, is a hamburger menu button, which when clicked displays a full-screen menu Ã  la Agigen.

 Below the full-width picture, is a list of pages.
 Each list item is clickable, and composed of: